mgreiler/se-unlocked/Transcripts/EP_30_Ben_Lesh.md

 the software engineering, practices are, right, the methodologies that companies are following, do you see that there's a big difference or is it all very similar?
-Are people working in a very similar capacity at Google as they are doing it?
-Netflix or the company that you work right now?
-Or, yeah, where there are large differences.
+Are people working in a very similar capacity at Google as they are doing at Netflix or the company that you work right now?
+Or, yeah, whether large differences.

 **Ben:** [00:13:28] Sure.
 I mean, there's, there's different camps. for all of